Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Level 10:** After an encounter in which you defeated a monster of your level or lower, you can gain an aura of the monster.
 You can only have one such aura active at any one time.

-In addition, you do not need to defeat a monster to use your Level 1, 5 or 10 powers.
+In addition, you do not need to defeat a monster to use your Level 1, 5 or 10 features.
 The monster can willingly grant you the power(s) instead.

 **Associated Discipline:** Red in Tooth and Claw.